Bernard Fournier

 Bernard Fournier (born 13 September 1946) is a French politician and a member of the Senate of France.
 He represents the Loire department and is a member of The Republicans Party.

 Political career

 In the Senate, Fournier is a member of the Committee on Foreign Affairs, Defense and the Armed Forces.
 He also chairs the French-Romanian Parliamentary Friendship Group.

-In addition to his work in Parliament, Fournier has been serving as member of the French delegation to the Parliamentary Assembly of the Council of Europe since 2008.
+In addition to his work in Parliament, Fournier has been serving as a member of the French delegation to the Parliamentary Assembly of the Council of Europe since 2008.
 In this capacity, he is a member of the Committee on Migration, Refugees and Displaced Persons; the Sub-Committee on Co-operation with non European countries of origin and transit; and the Sub-Committee on Refugee and Migrant Children and Young People.

 Political positions

 Ahead of the 2022 presidential elections, Fournier publicly declared his support for Michel Barnier as the Republicans’ candidate.